 Examine your home’s foundation for cracks

 Perform a thorough inspection of your home’s foundation, keeping an eye out for hairline cracks and leaks.
 In the Maryland and Washington, DC area, only the top layers of the soil will freeze, allowing the bottom layers to accumulate moisture.
 As the top layer freezes, it puts more weight on the soil below, pushing on the foundation and forcing water through hairline cracks.
 If you see any hairline cracks, repair them immediately to prevent having a nasty surprise come spring.
+You’re going to want to make sure the heating unit is in good working order to ensure it keeps you and your family warm all winter.
+For more information check out, Furnace repair twin falls ID, who may have a solution for you.

 Check the roof for missing shingles or holes